Trapped Between Two Rocks at the End of the World

 “No,” Rachel listens to the old movie play on, “there is no mercy in this kind of agony.”

 She hadn’t removed her best friend’s funeral program from her pocket since the burial a few days before.
-But, alone in the cul-de-sac, just before the world ends, she didn’t want to carry it anymore.
+But, alone in the cul-de-sac, just before the world ends, she doesn’t want to carry it anymore.
 It shifts in the breeze before blowing over once… twice… three times… then the wind takes it away, dragging it into the sinkhole, where it disappears.

 The black and white movie continues, “Ha!
 Pain.
 That’s all it is, friend.
 Nothing to scream over.”